Vietnam Changed my life Forever.

 There’s a quote following Picket’s charge at Gettysburg. “ a lot of men went up the hill this morning, some came down.
 The rest is just detail”

 Vietnam changed America.
 When we talk about honoring veteran’s who risk their lives to serve their country – regardless of the branch of service or their MOS – we are commemorating the contributions of Vietnam Veterans to the existence of those changes.

 I can comment to a couple of them:

 The VA has changed and continues to face the challenges of a new generation of veterans serving in new kinds of war.
 When Vietnam veterans came home and went to the VA for help, the VA wasn’t ready and for many veterans help wasn’t available.
 When Afgan and Iraq veterans came home, the VA met them at the gate as they finished their deployment.
 The country responded to veteran education and employment needs with funding and programs to meet those needs.

 With the help of service organizations and county veteran service officers physical and emotional wounds have been assessed and service connected disability has been recognized.

 The VA and the community have responded to readjustment needs not only of returning veterans, but of their family.
 Individual, group, couple and family counseling programs are available, often at no cost to the veteran or the veteran’s family.
+And community resources abound.

 Over the many years I’ve worked with combat and combat theatre veterans, I can’t remember a WWII veteran who came to the Vet Center for help – until the last few years.
 I’ve asked these vets “why now?”
 And they’ve told me that when they came home they had a country to rebuild and the country didn’t want to hear about their pain.
 Because Vietnam veterans have shared their pain, WWII veterans have said that they now can share theirs.
 It’s not ok that veterans have to wait until they are preparing to die to share their stories.
 The community sends our men and women to war and it is the community’s responsibility to bring them home and help them heal.